BANJO (TENOR) AND MANDOLIN

 SEAN NÓS/OLD STYLE STEP DANCE

-Johnathan McCloy has been dancing for six years and in that time has won most of the sean-nós dancing competitions in Ireland, the most recent of which was the sean-nós dancing competition at the Oireachtas na Samhna.
-Recently he has joined other dancers in the collection and revival of older sean-nós dancing steps from the north of Ireland.
+Jonathan McCloy has been dancing for six years and in that time has won most of the sean nós dancing competitions in Ireland, the most recent of which was the sean nós dancing competition at the Oireachtas na Samhna.
+Recently he has joined other dancers in the collection and revival of older sean nós dancing steps from the north of Ireland.
+Jonathan was a student of Robert Hunter at BelfastTrad.

 Intermediate Level sean nós / traditional step dancing classes, both at Rosemary Hall and at our Bangor outreach classes